The public and private faith of Hillary Clinton

 (CNN)At a Catholic charity event this month, Hillary Clinton, a onetime Sunday school teacher, made a small but telling theological slip-up.

-After trading jokes with her Republican rival, Donald Trump, at the Al Smith Dinner in New York, Clinton got serious, praising her Catholic hosts and Pope Francis' fights against climate change and inequality.
+After trading jokes with her Republican rival, Donald Trump, at the Al Smith dinner in New York, Clinton got serious, praising her Catholic hosts and Pope Francis' fights against climate change and inequality.

 "I'm not Catholic.
 I'm a Methodist," Clinton said.
 "But one of the things that we share is the belief that in order to achieve salvation we need both faith and good works."